-Student Data Privacy in Google Apps
+Student Data Privacy in Google Tools

 As Educators we all recognize the importance of protecting the students and families we serve by maintaining data security at every possible juncture.
-Realizing the “cloud” based nature of the LPS Google Docs is a point of concern for everyone.
+Realizing the “cloud” based nature of the tools is a point of concern for everyone.
 Since there is no local copy of these files on our computers, where does the data ultimately exist – and who has access to it?
 These questions have given us a justified pause.

-The tools that we refer to generically as “Google Docs” exist in an environment that Google refers to as its “Google Apps for Education.”
+The tools that we refer to generically as “Google Docs” exist in an environment that Google refers to as its “Google Workspace for Education.”
 These tools are held separate from the tool set available to businesses or the general public.
 Only verified educational institutions can participate in the “Apps for Education” program.
 In LPS this is our CLASS.LPS.ORG environment.

 Keeping the Education version of these apps separate from the publicly available versions allows Google to maintain different licensing, terms of service, and privacy standards than apply to the business or general public’s tools.
 To that end, Google provides some guidance and clarification on these topics.